muhan421/notion-take-home/README.md

 Here are some next steps to consider for enhancing this script:

-- **Add Unit Tests:** Develop unit tests to run the script on a variety of different CSV files and starting databases.
-Ensure that the output remains consistent based on the CSV file.
-This will help verify the script's reliability and robustness.
+- **Add Unit Tests:** Develop unit tests to run the script on a variety of different CSV files + starting databases and check that the corresponding is always the same for different starting databases to ensure idempotency (was unable to implement due to time contraints).
 - **CSV Format Checks:** Implement checks to ensure that the CSV file is properly formatted with the correct schema.
 This can include verifying the presence of required columns and data types.
 - **Duplicate Entry Handling:** Add logic to handle duplicate entries in the Notion database.
 Consider options such as merging duplicate entries or providing clear notifications for users when duplicates are detected.